learn-co-curriculum/bash-tutorial/README.md

 ### Hidden Files

-When you entered `$ ls -lah` above, you should have a received a list of files including some that you hadn't seen from enter just `$ ls` before:
+When you entered `$ ls -lah` above, you should have a received a list of files including some that you hadn't seen from entering just `$ ls` before:

 ```bash
 drwxr-xr-x   6 avi  staff   204B Jun  2 11:21 .